 European Association of Jewish Choirs

 The European Association of Jewish Choirs (EUAJC) is open to amateur Jewish choirs based in Europe.
 Members of the Association are expected to have experience of public performance; to possess a full concert repertoire; to have been involved in performing to audiences beyond their specific communities; and to have developed an established online marketing presence which includes a website and use of social media.
-For involvement in festivals, new members need to submit two ‘CD quality’ recordings that will be assessed by the EUAJC Central Committee to ensure a high enough performance standard.
+For involvement in festivals, new members need to submit two ‘CD quality’ recordings that will be assessed by the EUAJC Board to ensure a high enough performance standard.
 Membership is by application to the President of the EUAJC

 The Association forms a hub for Jewish choral activities in Europe.
 It provides a means of communication between member choirs and facilitates the sharing and exchange of music and musical initiatives.
 Its principal public role is the coordination and facilitation of choral festivals (to be held annually, or as regularly as possible), for which it acts as an advisory body but is not the principal organiser.
 Festivals are hosted and organised by EUAJC members in their own country.

 The first European Jewish Choral Festival took place in London in 2012, hosted by the Zemel Choir.
-Subsequent festivals have taken place in Vienna (2013), Rome (2014), London (2015), St Petersburg (2017) and Lviv (2018), while a smaller event took place in Jerusalem (2016).
+Subsequent festivals have taken place in Vienna (2013), Rome (2014), London (2015), St Petersburg (2017) Lviv (2018) and Ferrara (2019, while a smaller event took place in Jerusalem (2016).
 The founder choirs and initial hosts were the Zemel Choir, the Vienna Jewish Choir, and Coro Hakol of Rome.
-Subsequent festivals have been hosted by the Eva Jewish Youth Choir (St Petersburg) and the Varnitshkes Ensemble (Lviv).
-Future festivals will take place in Israel (2020) and will be hosted by the Ramatayim choir in Jerusalem.
+Subsequent festivals have been hosted by the Eva Jewish Youth Choir (St Petersburg) and the Varnitshkes Ensemble (Lviv) and Coro Hakol.
+Our next festival will take place in Israel (2020) and will be hosted by the Ramatayim choir in Jerusalem.

 Festivals are occasions for participatory music workshops, rehearsals and performance of the Jewish choral repertoire, as well as social interaction.
 They include joint concerts for participating choirs and culminate in a gala concert which focuses primarily on repertoire sung by the combined choirs.
 The number of choirs participating in a festival depends on certain limitations, specific to the location.